Palestinians: Israeli forces kill 2 in West Bank gun battle

-TEL AVIV, Israel (AP) — Israeli troops and special forces engaged in an hours-long gun battle with armed Palestinians in the occupied West Bank Sunday, Israeli police said, killing at least two Palestinians, according to the Palestinian rescue service.
+NABLUS, West Bank (AP) — Israeli troops and special forces on an arrest mission exchanged fire with Palestinians barricaded in a house in the occupied West Bank on Sunday, Israeli police said.
+The local rescue service said two Palestinians were killed.

 Police said the battle deep inside the city of Nablus erupted during an arrest raid, when armed men barricaded themselves inside the suspect’s home.
 Police said “a number” of armed Palestinians were killed, without specifying, and said no Israeli forces were wounded.